Alfresco/alfresco-ng2-components/docs/tutorials/preparing-environment.md

 We recommend [Visual Studio Code](http://code.visualstudio.com) - it's a free, lightweight and *very* powerful tool from Microsoft that works great with Angular development.

+## Alfresco Content Services (optional)

+If you want to develop on top of the [Alfresco Content Services](https://www.alfresco.com/platform/content-services-ecm), you might want to install it using the [Alfresco Content Services Community Deployment](https://github.com/Alfresco/acs-community-deployment.git) project on GitHub.

+We suggest to follow the instructions related to the Docker deployment, considering that you are working on a development environment.

+Please note that you might want to deploy and use Alfresco Content Services Enterprise Edition instead.
+In this case you can use the [Alfresco Content Services Deployment](https://github.com/Alfresco/acs-deployment.git) project on GitHub.

+## Alfresco Process Services (optional)

+If you want to develop on top of the [Alfresco Process Services](https://www.alfresco.com/platform/process-services-bpm), you might want to install it as described in the [official documentation](https://docs.alfresco.com/process-services1.8/topics/installing_process_services.html).

+Please note that ADF applications are compliant with [Alfresco Process Services powered by Activiti](https://www.alfresco.com/platform/process-services-bpm) and not with [Activiti](https://www.activiti.org/) yet.

 ## ADF Yeoman generator (optional)

 You might want to ensure that you have `Yeoman` installed by running `yo --version`.
 If this is not in your system make sure you run: